Publish 12 May 2022

 “Joey thought he found some friends after hiking through the mud at summer camp.
 The other kids actually gathered around because they never saw a s’more the size of a human.”

-“When Joey went to get a tux for the prom, the only thing the tailor had for him was a jumbo-size cellophane marshmallow bag.
-So his prom date with a graham cracker went up in flames.
+“When Joey went to get a tux for the prom, the only thing the tailor had for him was a jumbo-size marshmallow bag.
+So in the candlelight, he and his graham-cracker prom date went up in flames.

 “Joey is the last one to get dressed for gym in the locker room.
 It’s because he doesn’t want anyone to see him putting on his sports bra to prevent jiggling when he runs.”

 “Joey has enough guts to do anything.
 He joined the wrestling team and won his first bout in ten seconds fat.
-He has now advanced to sumo wrestling.”
+He’s now advanced to sumo wrestling.”

 “The school track team has nine athletes who qualify to run a marathon.
-That is 26.3 miles.
+That’s 26.3 miles.
 They practice by running circles around Joey.”

 The crowd roars in laughter as Joey throws up his hands, unprepared for the onslaught of humiliation.
 Joey waddles away, leading to more cries of laughter.
 Kids are doubling over, grasping their sides, and pointing.

-By the time Mikey becomes Michael and Joey becomes Joe, a trend towards acceptance is overtaking general consciousness.
+By the time Mikey becomes Michael and Joey becomes Joe, a trend towards acceptance overtaked general consciousness.
 The driving forces against body shaming are social media and entertainment.
-By casting corpulent actors in serious roles and shaming the shamers on public media, people sees obesity through a different, more acceptable, lens.
+By casting corpulent actors in serious roles and shaming the shamers on public media, people see obesity through a different, more acceptable, lens.

 The hashtags are diversity and inclusiveness.
 Groups apply it to everything, from physical disabilities and race to obesity and sexual orientation.
 Be careful how the media crafts your perception of morality.
 Here is something else to ponder.
 Does broad acceptance make obesity healthy?

 To support the writing of useful articles about humor, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.
+Audio may include sound effects or intentionally omit details.